 We have been very busy finding out what your child knows about numbers.
 "Can you count to 10?"
 "Can you count higher than 10?"
 "What is the biggest number you know?"
 "Which numbers can you see, what are their names?"
 "Can you count these objects?"
 The information that we now have will enable us to select and plan activities that meet the individual learning needs of your child.

-After term one the children will be grouped according to their mathematical ability (when appropriate) to match their learning needs.
-Much of the work at this stage will be practically based involving lots of discussion to teach new language and connect such language to a concrete skill.
-Counting out loud, talking about numerals and their shape and moving on to number formation that is on a rather grand scale initially - large pieces of paper, chalks and blackboards, play dough, trays of sand.
+Initial number work will include practical based activities that involve lots of discussion teaching new language and connect such language to a concrete skill.
+Recognising different quantities of objects to 5 without counting them.
+Knowing number bonds to 5 (0+5, 1+4, 2+3) and some number bonds to 10 (0+10, 1+9 etc) including and talking about doubles.
+Counting out loud beyond 20, talking about numerals and their shape and moving on to number formation.
 Counting and making correct sets of numbers then progresses to combining sets together (finding out 'How many altogether?'), simple addition and subtraction and using this knowledge to solve number problems with more independence.
+Using vocabulary greater/less than or the same as when comparing quantities.
 We are already modelling the 'formal' recording of addition number sentences using + and =.
+Exploring and recognising patters in numbers, including doubles, evens and odds.